omgnetwork/ios-sdk/README.md

 }
 ```

-- Get the main address of the current user:
+- Note that for now a user will have only one address so for the sake of simplicity you can get this address using:

 ```sh
 Address.getMain { (address) in